chrisdail/talk-good-code/slides.md

 # Comments

-- Add comments only when it enhances the readability of the code
-- If you need to explain your code, maybe the code is not clear
 - Explain **intent** of the code
 - Answer **Why** not **What** or **How**
+- Add comments only when it enhances the readability of the code
+- If you need to explain your code, maybe the code is not clear?
 - Use TODOs sparingly
-  - Things to be implemented soon (by you)
-  - Works in progress
-  - Unimplemented features belong in Trello/JIRA

 ---